Ray Harryhausen: 1950s

-The first film with Ray Harryhausen in full charge of technical effects was The Beast from 20,000 Fathoms (1953) which began development under the working title Monster From the Sea.
+The first film with Ray Harryhausen in full charge of technical effects was the monster horror movie The Beast from 20,000 Fathoms (1953) which began development under the working title Monster From the Sea.
 The filmmakers learned that a long-time friend of Harryhausen, writer Ray Bradbury, had sold a short story called "The Beast from 20,000 Fathoms" (later re-titled "The Fog Horn") to The Saturday Evening Post, about a dinosaur drawn to a lone lighthouse by its foghorn.
 Because the story for Harryhausen's film featured a similar scene, the film studio bought the rights to Bradbury's story to avoid any potential legal problems.
 Also, the title was changed back to The Beast from 20,000 Fathoms.
 Under that title, it became Harryhausen's first solo feature film effort, and a major international box-office hit for Warner Brothers.

-It was on The Beast From 20,000 Fathoms that Harryhausen first used a technique he created called "Dynamation" that split the background and foreground of pre-shot live action footage into two separate images into which he would animate a model or models, seemingly integrating the live-action with the models.
+It was on The Beast From 20,000 Fathoms that Harryhausen first used a technique he created called "Dynamation" which split the background and foreground of pre-shot live action footage into two separate images into which he would animate a model or models, seemingly integrating the live-action with the models.
 The background would be used as a miniature rear-screen with his models animated in front of it, re-photographed with an animation-capable camera to combine those two elements together, the foreground element matted out to leave a black space.
-Then the film was rewound, and everything except the foreground element matted out so that the foreground element would now photograph in the previously blacked out area.
-This created the effect that the animated model was "sandwiched" in between the two live action elements, right into the final live action scene.
+Then the film was rewound, and everything except the foreground element matted out so that the foreground element would now photograph in the previously blacked-out area.
+This created the effect that the animated model was "sandwiched" in between the two live-action elements, right into the final live action scene.

 In most of Harryhausen's films, model animated characters interact with, and are a part of, the live action world, with the idea that they will cease to call attention to themselves as only "animation."
 Most of the effects shots in his earliest films were created via Harryhausen's careful frame-by-frame control of the lighting of both the set and the projector.
 This dramatically reduced much of degradation common in the use of back-projection or the creation of dupe negatives via the use of an optical printer.
 Harryhausen's use of diffused glass to soften the sharpness of light on the animated elements allowed the matching of the soft background plates far more successfully than Willis O'Brien had achieved in his early films, allowing Harryhausen to match live and miniature elements seamlessly in most of his shots.
 By developing and executing most of this miniature work himself, Harryhausen saved money, while maintaining full technical control.